 Explores labor-related topics including the theoretical and empirical investigations of equalizing differences in the labor market, investment in human capital, and the problem of imperfect markets.
 Prerequisite: CECO 530.

-CECO 550: Mathematical Analysis for Economists I. Fall.
-3 credits
+CECO 550: Mathematical Analysis for Economists I.

 Develops skills that translate economic and business problems and relationships into mathematical terms.
 Prerequisite: CECO 308, or consent.